Morocco Packing List For Women | Tips For What To Pack And Wear In Morocco

 Are you heading to Morocco and not sure what you should bring for your trip?
-Last fall (2016) I went for just over two weeks to do a road trip around the country.
-I wanted to share my Morocco packing list with my friends and readers.
-Of course, everyone is different when it comes to style and preferences but I thought this would be helpful in case you need some ideas.
+In September of 2016, my siblings and I did a road trip for two weeks around the country.
+Before going to Morocco I did a lot of research about what I should pack since it is a Muslim country and weatherwise, it was going to be hot in September.
+In this post, I share exactly what I packed so that it could be a reference guide for your trip.
+Of course, everyone is different when it comes to style and preferences but I thought a Morocco packing list would be helpful in case you need some ideas.

 My Morocco Packing List: